oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/setup-workshop-environment/setup-workshop-environment.md

 ### Objectives

 In this lab, you will:

 * (Optional) Create a compartment for your Data Catalog resources.
-* Create the access policy to allow the dynamic group to access Oracle Cloud Infrastructure services such as ADW and Oracle Object Storage buckets.
 * Create an Autonomous Warehouse instance.

 ### Prerequisites